kontent-ai/smart-link/README.md

 ### Unit tests

 Since this SDK highly depends on browser APIs, the unit tests are run by [Vitest Browser](https://vitest.dev/guide/browser/) inside Chrome browser.
-To run all tests in a watch mode you can use the `npm run test:unit` command.
-To run all tests only once you can use the `npm run test:unit:ci` command.
+To run all tests in a watch mode you can use the `pnpm run test:unit` command.
+To run all tests only once you can use the `pnpm run test:unit:ci` command.
 All unit tests are located in the `test-browser` folder.

 ### Visual regression tests

 Visual regression testing is implemented using [Playwright Components](https://playwright.dev/docs/test-components).
 Pre-built components are available into which Smart-Link loads.
 After the component is mounted, Playwright performs a screenshot test of the component.

-To run Visual Regression tests use `npm run test:visual` command.
-Or you can use the `npm run test:visual:ci` to start tests in a UI mode.
+To run Visual Regression tests use `pnpm run test:visual` command.
+Or you can use the `pnpm run test:visual:ci` to start tests in a UI mode.

 > [!NOTE]
 > Visual regression tests use the built version of SDK, so before running them make sure you rebuild the SDK after the last changes you made.